UnseenWizzard/git_training/README.md

 As you've certainly expected by now, the commit hash is different.
 The original commit is gone, and in it's place there is a new one, with the combined changes and new commit message.

 > Note how the other commit data like author and date are unchanged from the original commit.
-You can mess with those too, if you really want, by using the extra `--author={AUTHOR}` and `--date={DATE}` flags when ammending.
+You can mess with those too, if you really want, by using the extra `--author={AUTHOR}` and `--date={DATE}` flags when amending.

 Congratulations!
-You've just succesfully re-written history for the first time!
+You've just successfully re-written history for the first time!

 ### Interactive Rebase
 <!-- squashing -->